Departments Main Content

 Saluki Cares offers students a supportive and encouraging partnership by linking them with appropriate resources.
 This partnership affords students opportunities to overcome personal and educational barriers encountered on their path to success.
 Saluki Cares continues to assist with adjustment issues, academic performance concerns, homesickness, financial stress, deaths (Student/ Family), extended illnesses, general welfare concerns, and other signs of stress.

-Vacant (to be filled in early fall 2014), Coordinator
+VACANT (to be filled in fall 2014), Coordinator

 Jordyn Baker, Graduate Assistant